 RFP Purpose.

-The Department of Human Services is soliciting proposals from vendors for the evaluation of programs and services that impact Iowans with disabilities and behavioral health needs.
-The goal of this proposal is to obtain an independent analysis of where programs could more effectively and efficiently, interest important points of coordination, value of services currently in place, return on investment for policy and operational changes, and existing governance structures.
-From the compilation of quantitative and qualitative information, the Department of Human Services will be able to present data driven recommendations to the governor, legislature, and external stakeholders for discussion and future planning related to expanding a comprehensive community based program to support the evolving needs of Iowans and community integration.
+The Department of Human Services is soliciting proposals from vendors for the evaluation of programs and services that impact Iowans with disabilities and behavioral health needs “The goal of this proposal is to obtain an independent analysis of where programs could more effectively and efficiently deliver services, important points of coordination and how those can be improved, value of services currently in place, return on investment for policy and operational changes, and existing governance structures for each system.”From the compilation of quantitative and qualitative information, the Department of Human Services will be able to present data driven recommendations to the governor, legislature, and external stakeholders for discussion and future planning related to expanding a comprehensive community based program to support the evolving needs of Iowans and community integration.

 Duration of Contract.